STOCKS, BONDS &

 paid 2% to 3% interest or one could buy government issued lottery

 bonds.
-This 50 Ruble lottery bond was issued by the Soviet
+These 25 and 50 Ruble lottery bond was issued by the

 Union in 1982.
 Monthly drawings were held over a